-The future of Xbox is just over a year away from becoming a reality.
+The next generation of Xbox is right around the corner.
 Microsoft's Project Scarlett will arrive in holiday 2020, promising four times the power of the Xbox One X complete with a slew of exciting features like ray tracing, 8K resolution and a lightning-fast SSD.

 Here's everything we know so far about Xbox Project Scarlett, including its release date, specs and potential pricing.

-Latest Xbox Scarlett News and Rumors (October 2019)
+Latest Xbox Scarlett news and rumors (November 2019)

 Xbox Project Scarlett specs